Powhatan Historic State Park: Powhatan Jail

 The jail, located a short walk from the courthouse, is a small single-story limestone and concrete structure with a hip roof that has a cupola-like raised central section to provide ventilation.
 The jail was built in 1873, and is the only structure in Powhatan to survive from the period of the first courthouse.
 The building was used as a cannery from 1935 to 1937 by the county's Home Demonstration Clubs (today's Home Extension Service), and has since been restored.

 Powhatan Schoolhouse

 The schoolhouse is a single-story wood-frame structure, with a side gable roof and a projecting front-gable section, which houses vestibule area for the two-room schoolhouse.
 The classroom has a sliding wall partition, enabling its conversion into two rooms.
 It was built c.
 1888, replacing an earlier log structure.

 Commercial (Telephone Exchange) Building

 This is a single-story brick building, standing at a historically major street corner in Powhatan.
 It has a simple three-bay front with segmented-arch openings for windows and a central door.
 It was built in the 1880s, and is the only surviving commercial building of historic Powhatan.
 It first served as home to the city's first telephone exchange; later uses included a doctor's office, general store, post office, and private residence.

-Recreation

-Powhatan Historic State Park does not have camping or recreational facilities on site.